 The Mata Book: A Book for Serious Programmers and Those Who Want to Be, William Gould, Stata Press 2018

-Due to the ongoing COVID-19 situation, the 2021 edition of this training course will be offered ONLINE on a part-time basis from the 31st of May to the 4th of June 2021 from 10.00 am to 1.30 pm Central European Summer Time (CEST).
+Due to the ongoing COVID-19 situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 20th-21st-22nd and 27th-28th of June from 10.00 am to 1.30 pm Central European Summer Time (CEST).